kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 because no information is available yet or because allocation might succeed.

-A change to the PodSchedulingSpec.PotentialNodes field and/or a failed allocation attempt triggers an update of this field: the driver then checks all nodes listed in PotentialNodes and UnsuitableNodes and updates UnsuitableNodes.
+A change to the PodSchedulingContextSpec.PotentialNodes field and/or a failed allocation attempt triggers an update of this field: the driver then checks all nodes listed in PotentialNodes and UnsuitableNodes and updates UnsuitableNodes.